joshfire/hookmachine/README.md

 The Hook Machine uses [Woodman](http://joshfire.github.io/woodman/) to send logs to the console (override the `WOODMAN` setting to change Woodman's configuration), reporting errors as they occur.

-## A concrete example: publication of the Joshfire Web site
+## A concrete example

-Here is a concrete example of how we use the Hook Machine at Joshfire to automate the deployment of our Web site.
+Here is a concrete example of how we use the Hook Machine at Joshfire to automate the deployment of the main [Joshfire.com](http://joshfire.com) Web site.

-The [Web site of Joshfire](http://joshfire.com) is a classic Web site assembled from different components:
+The Web site of Joshfire is assembled from different components:

 - HTML pages are assembled from [EJS](http://embeddedjs.com/) templates
 - CSS styles are created from [SASS](http://sass-lang.com/) files